romulus-focsaneanu/Archlinux/README.md

 * Bootloader: GRUB
 * Host name: arch
 * Timezone: America/New_York
-* No AUR helper (paru or yay) No packages from Arch User Repository (AUR) others than snapper-rollback, btrfs-assistant and btrfs maintence.
+* No AUR helper (paru or yay).
+No packages from Arch User Repository (AUR) others than snapper-rollback, btrfs-assistant and btrfs maintence.
 I do not reccommend installing packages from AUR, only if absolutely necessary, you expose yourself to high security risks!!!
 * Installation on UEFI hardware
 * Nvidia-dkms driver by default.
 The latest nvidia GPU's Turing (NV160/TUXXX) and newer, needs nvidia-open driver (https://wiki.archlinux.org/title/NVIDIA); You can change nvidia-dkms to nvidia-open in arch.sh line 116.
 Don't have an NVIDIA GPU? than comment (#) line 116.